Smart Product Design and Manufacture QAN 60187736

 The following page and links are designed as a purpose statement for this qualification.
 The page will give information to students, parents, employers and others interested in the qualification as to its purpose and key characteristics.
 The page will also offer any endorsements for the qualification.

-Smart Product Design and Manufacture (SPDM) qualifications offer teachers and learners the opportunity to develop a range of skills and knowledge fundamental to successful engagement in the professional aspects of the product design, engineering and manufacturing sector of industry.
+Smart Product Design and Manufacture (SPDM) qualifications offer teachers and learners the opportunity to develop a range of skills and knowledge fundamental to successful engagement in the professional aspects of the product design, engineering and manufacturing sectors of industry.
 The qualifications enable coverage of a wide range of general knowledge, understanding and competencies related to the competencies identified by employers in the industry.

 Who is the qualification for?